rlidwka/nodeca/INSTALL.md

     sudo apt-get install graphicsmagick

 You also need Cairo to generate identicons.
-If not installed (for example, at server), read instructions for [node-canvas](https://github.com/Automattic/node-canvas#installation) package.
+If it's not installed (for example, on a server), read instructions for [node-canvas](https://github.com/Automattic/node-canvas#installation) package.

 For ubuntu: